First timer

 Published Jul 3, 2026 · updated Jul 3, 2026

 Yes, you can visit northern Mexico as a first-timer, and most people who do have an ordinary, uneventful trip.
-The north is not one place.
-It’s a huge, varied region where a business hub, a mountain canyon, and a cartel dispute can all exist within the same state and never touch each other.
-The trick is knowing which line you’re standing in.
+Here’s the thing the headlines flatten: the north is not one place.
+Monterrey’s glass towers, Chihuahua’s pine canyons, and a cartel turf dispute on a rural highway can all sit inside the same region and never touch each other.
+The whole skill is knowing which line you’re standing in, and this guide is about reading that line honestly.

 What the advisories actually mean

-The US State Department rates Mexico state by state, not as one country.
-Northern states land all over the scale.
-Some carry “reconsider travel,” a few carry “do not travel,” and others sit at the same level as much of Europe.
-The advisories are about specific crimes in specific corridors, mostly involving people already inside the drug trade.
+The US State Department rates Mexico state by state, not as one country, and northern states land all over the scale.
+Some carry “reconsider travel,” a few carry “do not travel” (Tamaulipas has sat at that top level for years), and others sit at roughly the same level as parts of Europe.
+The advisories describe specific crimes in specific corridors, mostly involving people already inside the drug trade.
 They are not a weather report for tourists.

-Read the actual text, not just the color.
+Read the actual text, not just the color code.
 It usually names highways, border-crossing zones, and after-dark driving as the real risks.
-It rarely says anything bad about the city center you’d actually walk around.
+It rarely says anything bad about the Barrio Antiguo in Monterrey or the malecon in Mazatlan where you’d actually spend your time.
+A friend who lives here would tell you the advisory and your itinerary are usually describing two different Mexicos.

 The states that reward a visit

-• Chihuahua (Barrancas del Cobre): The Copper Canyon and the El Chepe train are the reason to come north.
-The ride from Los Mochis to Creel is one of the best in the country.
+• Chihuahua (Barrancas del Cobre): The Copper Canyon and the El Chepe train are the single best reason to come north.
+The scenic daytime service runs from Los Mochis up to Creel and on to Divisadero, where a cable car and zipline hang over a canyon system deeper than the Grand Canyon.
+Start with the Barrancas del Cobre and Chihuahua hubs.

 • Sinaloa (Mazatlan): Yes, that Sinaloa.
-The tourist zone and the malecon are calm and well-worn.
-The state’s reputation comes from its rural interior, not its beach boardwalk.
+The Zona Dorada, the Centro Historico around Plaza Machado, and the long malecon are calm and well-worn, full of families eating aguachile and drinking micheladas.
+The state’s reputation comes from its rural sierra, not its beach boardwalk.
+The Carnaval de Mazatlan in February is one of the biggest in the country.
+See the Mazatlan and Sinaloa pages.

 How to actually move